or-hasson/google-juice-examples/README.md

 # guice-hasson
 examples of dependencies injection with Google Guice 4.2.2

 Guice is an open source, Java-based dependency injection framework.
 It is quiet lightweight and is actively developed/managed by Google.
-This tutorial covers most of the topics required for a basic understanding of Google Guice and to get a feel of how it works.

-This tutorial gives you a comprehensive coverage of concepts of Guice and makes you comfortable to use it in your software development projects.

 From Wikipedia: https://en.m.wikipedia.org/wiki/Google_Guice